MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

-description: This topic shows you how to analyze data in Azure Data Explorer using a Jupyter Notebook and the kqlmagic extension. ms.reviewer: maraheja ms.topic: how-to ms.date: 10/20/2020
+description: This topic shows you how to analyze data in Azure Data Explorer using a Jupyter Notebook and the kqlmagic extension. ms.reviewer: maraheja ms.topic: how-to ms.date: 05/02/2023

 # Customer intent: I want to analyze data using Jupyter Notebooks and kqlmagic.
 ---

 # Use a Jupyter Notebook and kqlmagic extension to analyze data in Azure Data Explorer

-Jupyter Notebook is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
-Usage includes data cleaning and transformation, numerical simulation, statistical modeling, data visualization, and machine learning.
+[Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
+It's useful for a wide range of tasks, such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization, and machine learning.

-[Jupyter Notebook](https://jupyter.org/) supports magic functions that extend the capabilities of the kernel by supporting additional commands. kqlmagic is a command that extends the capabilities of the Python kernel in Jupyter Notebook so you can run Kusto language queries natively.
-You can easily combine Python and Kusto Query Language to query and visualize data using the rich Plot.ly library integrated with `render` commands.
-Data sources for running queries are supported.
-These data sources include Azure Data Explorer, a fast and highly scalable data exploration service for log and telemetry data, as well as Azure Monitor logs and Application Insights. kqlmagic also works with Azure Data Studio, Jupyter Lab, and Visual Studio Code Jupyter extension.
+[Kqlmagic](https://github.com/microsoft/jupyter-Kqlmagic) extends the capabilities of the Python kernel in Jupyter Notebook so you can run [Kusto Query Language (KQL)](kusto/query/index.md) queries natively.
+You can combine Python and KQL to query and visualize data using the rich Plot.ly library integrated with the [render](kusto/query/renderoperator.md) operator.

+The kqlmagic extension is compatible with Jupyter Lab, Visual Studio Code Jupyter extension, and Azure Data Studio, and supported data sources include Azure Data Explorer, Azure Monitor logs, and Application Insights.

+In this article, you'll learn how to use kqlmagic in a Jupyter Notebook to connect to and query data stored in [Azure Data Explorer](https://dataexplorer.azure.com/home).

 ## Prerequisites